-- 3.4.5 High Pressure Laminate tops with hardwood lipping: Light scratches and / or dents to the lipping may be repaired by rubbing down and re-staining.
-Scratches to the laminate itself can be improved using a colour matched filler, but it will be impossible to match the grain pattern. - 3.4.6 Formica tops: Scratches to the Formica surface can be improved using a colour matched filler, but it will be impossible to match the grain pattern.
+- 3.4.6 Formica tops: Scratches to the Formica surface can be improved using a colour matched filler, but it will be impossible to match the grain pattern.
 Formica tops are edged with a high impact plastic which is very resistant to damage.
 Any damage that does occur will require the edging to be replaced. - Laminate & Formica repairs: These are specialist tasks and should only be performed by an experienced carpenter or woodworker.
 If the top is more severely damaged it will be unlikely that a satisfactory repair can be effected and the top should be replaced. - 3.4.7 Check that the linking clips are in place and rotate freely.
-These are fitted to two of the four plastic corner mouldings on the underside, usually front-left and rear-right when seated at the table.
-If missing or broken, the linking clips can be replaced by unscrewing the relevant corner moulding, replacing the linking clip, then refitting the screws to secure the corner moulding. - 3.4.8 More severe damage should be referred to Burgess Furniture Ltd. - ANY DEFECTIVE TABLES MUST BE REMOVED FROM SERVICE IMMEDIATELY.
+These are fitted to two of the four plastic corner mouldings on the underside, usually rear left and front right when seated at the table.
+If missing or broken, the linking clips can be replaced by unscrewing the relevant corner moulding, swapping / replacing the linking clip, then refitting the screws to secure the corner moulding. - 3.4.8 More severe damage should be referred to Burgess Furniture Ltd. - ANY DEFECTIVE TABLES MUST BE REMOVED FROM SERVICE IMMEDIATELY.